sgesin/base-components-recipes/README.md

 Base component recipes open up the source code for the base components shown in https://developer.salesforce.com/docs/component-library.
 We transpiled the base components into the `c` namespace so that you can use the components in your projects.
 Explore the inner workings of the components and use the source code to build new components with your own requirements.
 The possibilities are endless with the source in your hands!

-Base component implement Lightning Design System and are developed using Lightning Web Components.
+Base components implement Lightning Design System and are developed using Lightning Web Components.
 A `c` namespace component can contain components in the `lightning` namespace.

 ## Getting Started